jivanf/hello-world/README.md

 # hello-world
-this is my new hello world repository
+this is the other branch, lets compare both of them